facebookresearch/tce/README.md

 This repository contains sources codes for the following paper:

-> Matsubara T, Tax N, Mudd R, Guy I, TCE: A Test-Based Approach to Measuring Calibration Error. *The 39th Conference on Uncertainty in Artificial Intelligence*
+> [Matsubara T, Tax N, Mudd R, Guy I, TCE: A Test-Based Approach to Measuring Calibration Error.](https://proceedings.mlr.press/v216/matsubara23a.html) *Proceedings of the Thirty-Ninth Conference on Uncertainty in Artificial Intelligence*, PMLR 216:1390-1400, 2023.

 The Jupyter notebooks in this repository reproduce the experiments presented in the paper.
 Implementation of TCE and the visual representation can be found in the *calibration_metric.py* file.